Patient Blog, Weight Management | Jul 22 2020

 There continues to be emerging evidence for the benefits of the ketogenic diet in specific populations, such as those with epilepsy, pre-diabetes, non-alcoholic fatty liver disease, and polycystic ovarian syndrome.
 However, for the general population looking for weight loss, keto is not the answer.

-The ketogenic diet is a high fat, moderate protein, and low carb diet.
+The ketogenic diet is a high-fat, moderate protein, and low-carb diet.
 Lots of the foods people enjoy and crave are carbohydrates.
-Carbs are also the body’s primary source for fuel.
+Carbs are also the body’s primary source of fuel.
 A balanced diet including appropriate proportions of macronutrients with caloric reduction and increased physical activity is a better, proven method for weight loss for most people.

 The ketogenic diet is also very difficult to maintain for life and difficult to adopt as a new lifestyle.
 Once a person stops the ketogenic diet and goes back to consuming carbs, it is easy to gain back any weight that was lost.
 Registered dietitians can help design a balanced plan, including all of the macronutrients that fit one’s lifestyle.